carlosverissimo3001/FEUP-PRI/exam.md

   - With **document model**, data is mapped to self-contained documents, and relationships between documents are rare.
   - With **graph databases**, data is separated in independent units and, potentially, everything is related to everything.

+### OQ : Interaction types in Data Processing

+There are three main approaches in building the interaction style in data processing.

+- Online systems (**services**), where they wait for a request, handles it, and sends back a response.
+The measure for performance is Response Time
+- Offline systems (**batch processing**), where the system takes a large amount of input data, processes it, and produces the corresponding output.
+Suitable for long jobs and asynchronous processes
+- **Stream** processing system, where a system receives an input and produces a specified output as a result of an event happening

 ### OQ : Unix Philosophy

 - **Unix Philosophy** encapsulates a set of design principles that became popular in the 1970s, when Unix was first developed.